Ford Custom Classic Homes and CPS Land LLC paid $10.5 million for Holt-Witherspoon property

 Roughly one and a quarter miles of paved public trails are also planned to connect Brentwood’s Raintree Forest neighborhood to Crockett Park and from Crockett Park to the border with the Oak Hall subdivision to the south.
 A pool house and clubhouse are among other amenities planned at Witherspoon.

-Pease said selling points for Witherspoon include good access to Interstate 65 for people who want to commute to Cool Springs and downtown Nashville and the subdivision’s proximity to services of Brentwood.
+Pease said selling points for Witherspoon include good access to Interstate 65 for people who want to commute to Cool Springs and downtown Nashville and the subdivision’s proximity to the services of Brentwood.

 Separately, CPS Land’s Land Innovations LLC affiliate continues to assist developer Armistead Arnold Pollard with design, construction management and sales and marketing for the Você residential neighborhood on Nashville’s Granny White Pike.